Everyone wants to figure out ways to save money on their workers’ comp policy. Why spend extra money if you don't have to?

 Therefore insurance companies will usually give a slight discount to businesses with a formal safety program.
 This is a written plan and can include daily and monthly safety meetings, tool box meetings, and constant review of OSHA protocols.

 It also helps the business because even though they are down an employee in one area, the employee helps out somewhere else and is another pair of hands to help juggle everything.
+Creating a return-to-work program requires effort, but the investment is highly worthwhile due to increased employee satisfaction and reduced insurance premiums.

 Studies have shown that people are five times more likely to hurt themselves at work when they are drunk or high.
 Crazy how high it is!
 Isn’t it?

-Therefore, the insurance company will give you a discount if you commit to Implementing a drug and alcohol free program in your workforce.
+Therefore, the insurance company will give you a discount if you commit to implementing a drug and alcohol-free program in your workforce.
 This typically includes a written policy and random testing.

 Not only will claims cost the insurance company money, but over time, they will increase your premium cost as well.
-Any business that is 4 years old and meets a few other requirements will get assigned an Experience Modification Rate otherwise known as an Ex-mod.
+Any business that is four years old and meets a few other requirements will get assigned an Experience Modification Rate otherwise known as an Ex-mod.

 However, if you have fewer claims than your industry average, the insurance company will give you a discount.
 This can make a big difference to your premiums so really pay attention to safety and try to do everything you can to avoid a situation where employees can get hurt.

 In some states, there is a dividend program.
-This essentially gives you money back if you had a year with less than average claims.
+This gives you money back if you had a year with less than average claims.
 The insurance companies are willing to give a percentage of the premium money back as a way to incentivize businesses to take safety seriously!

 There are many insurance agencies that offer online quotes.
 Some will even let you buy the policy instantly.
 In our experience, 2 out of 3 instant quotes are inaccurate and will not give you the proper coverage and you will get a nasty surprise bill at audit.
 As such, please be very cautious when using an instant quote to purchase software.
 Remember, appearances can be deceiving!

-If you want to get an expert insurance agent to double check your numbers and see if there are any ways to save you money, get started with a quick, no-obligation, instant quote and we’ll reach out to you shortly.
+If you want to get an expert insurance agent to double-check your numbers and see if there are any ways to save you money, get started with a quick, no-obligation, instant quote and we’ll reach out to you shortly.